• Skip to main content

 • Contact

-Traveling alone: It’s a trend
+Traveling Alone: It’s a Trend

-Who likes solo travel?
-A lot of people, and more and more all the time.
-From Elizabeth Gilbert’s Eat, Pray, Love to Cheryl Strayed’s Wild, traveling solo has practically become a rite of passage, especially for females.
-Don’t you think so?
-Have you traveled alone?
-Do you want to?
-I do, and here’s why.
+From Elizabeth Gilbert’s Eat, Pray, Love to Cheryl Strayed’s Wild, traveling solo has practically become a rite of passage, especially for women.

-I’m a huge fan of traveling solo.
-In fact I based my career on it, and for years wrote a column on solo travel for the Toronto Star.
 That was in my other life.
 Before I was married.
 But surprise!
-You can’t keep a solo traveler down, and I still venture off on my own regularly.
-Why?
-Let me count the ways.
+You can’t keep a solo traveler down, and even though I have a partner I still venture off on my own regularly.

-When I’m on traveling on my own I love the fact that I answer to no one and I can change my travel plans on a whim.
 In fact, I’ve taken it to extremes and once landed up at Keleti Train Station in Budapest without having decided if I’d go to Prague or Salzburg.
 (I went to Vienna.)

 One of the beauties of solo travel is that it’s the most liberating feeling in the world.
 You can run, fly, drive, walk, ride to wherever your budget and time schedule will allow.
 Nothing beats that.